tambrulee/P3---Better-Billing---NEW/README.md

 AC: Given a draft invoice, When I edit a narrative and save, Then the PDF preview reflects the change.

-3) Revenue
+3) Data Insights

 WIP & Aged Debt

-As a practice manager, I want WIP and aged receivables views, so that I can chase overdue balances.
+As a Partner, I want a high-level overview or billed/unbilled WIP and billed invoices for montioring and reporting purposes.
-AC: Given outstanding items, When I open reports, Then totals are grouped by aging buckets (0–30, 31–60, etc.).
+Ideal: As a Partner I would like to see which invoices have been settled or part-settled. if there are  outstanding items, when I open reports, then totals are grouped by aging buckets (0–30, 31–60, etc.).

 # MVP